lanl/singularity-eos/doc/sphinx/src/models.rst

 Hugoniot.
 Other quantities are defined in the :ref:`nomenclature <Nomenclature>` section.

-The above is an incomplete equation of state because it relates the pressure to the density and energy, allowing for a solution to the Euler equations.
-To determine the temperature, a constant heat capacity is assumed so that
+The above is an incomplete equation of state because it only relates the pressure to the density and energy, the minimum required in a solution to the Euler equations.
+To complete the EOS and determine the temperature, a constant heat capacity is assumed so that

 .. math::